algbio/themisto/README.md

 Usage:
   ./build/bin/build_index [OPTION...]

       --load-boss               If given, loads a precomputed BOSS from the index directory
-  -k, arg                       The k of the k-mers.
+  -k, --node-length arg         The k of the k-mers.
 Required only if
                                 --load-boss is not given -i, --input-file arg          The input sequences in FASTA or FASTQ format.
 The format is inferred from the file extension.
+Recognized file extensions
-Recognized file extensions for fasta are:
+                                for fasta are: .fasta, .fna, .ffn, .faa and .frn .
+Recognized extensions for fastq are:
-                                .fasta, .fna, .ffn, .faa and .frn .
-Recognized extensions for fastq are: .fastq and .fq .
-If the file ends with .gz, it is uncompressed into a temporary directory and the temporary file is deleted after use.
+                                .fastq and .fq .
+If the file ends with .gz, it is uncompressed into a temporary
+                                directory and the temporary file is deleted after use.
-  -c, --color-file arg          One color per sequence in the fasta file, one
+  -c, --color-file arg          One color per sequence in the fasta file,
-                                color name per line.
-Required only if you want to build the colors. (default: ) --auto-colors             Instead of a color file let the program automatically give colors integer names (0,1,2...)
+                                one color name per line.
+Required only if you want to build the colors. (default: "") --auto-colors             Instead of a color file let the program automatically give colors integer names
+                                (0,1,2...)
   -o, --index-dir arg           Directory where the index will be built.
-                                Always required, directory must exist before
+                                Always required, directory must exist
-                                running.
+                                before running.
   -d, --colorset-pointer-tradeoff arg
                                 This option controls a time-space tradeoff
                                 for storing and querying color sets.
 If given a value d, we store color set pointers only for every d nodes on every unitig.
 The higher the value of d, the smaller then index, but the slower the queries.
-The savings might be significant if the number of distinct color sets is small and the graph is large and has long unitigs. (default: 1)
+The savings might be significant
+                                if the number of distinct color sets is small and the graph is large and has long unitigs. (default: 1)
-      --temp-dir arg            Temporary directory.
-Always required,
+      --temp-dir arg            Directory for temporary files.
-                                directory must exist before running.
   -m, --mem-megas arg           Number of megabytes allowed for external
                                 memory algorithms.
-Default: 1000 (default: 1000)
+Default: 1000 (default:
+                                1000)
   -t, --n-threads arg           Number of parallel exectuion threads.
                                 Default: 1 (default: 1)
+      --delete-non-ACGT         Delete k-mers that have a letter outside of the DNA alphabet ACGT.
+If this option is not given, the non-ACGT letters are
+                                replaced with random nucleotides.
       --pp-buf-siz arg          Size of preprocessing buffer (in bytes) for fixing alphabet (default: 4096) -h, --help                    Print usage

 ```

 ## Pseudoalignment